Here’s how I made this sturdy robe basket. It’s perfect as an Easter basket and all it requires is some clothesline, dye, and a sewing machine!

 To end the coil, backstitch a few stitches over the end of the rope to secure to the top of the basket.

-You’ll need about 140 inches of rope to create a 17 inch handle.
+You’ll need about 14 yards (144 inches) of rope to create a 17 inch handle for the rope basket.

-Fold a long coil (approximately 15 inches long) and begin sewing with a zig-zag stitch.
+Fold a long coil (approximately 15 inches long) and sew down the middle with a zig-zag stitch.

 This will create an oblong piece for the handle.
 End the rope the same way as with the basket sides.

-Hand stitch the handle onto the basket sides.
+Hand stitch the handle onto the sides of the basket bowl.

-You now have a sturdy rope Easter basket to fill with Easter goodies.
+You now have a sturdy rope Easter basket to fill with Easter goodies (like a Plush Easter Egg).
 This rope basket works perfect for our toddler boy and will hold up for years to come.
 BONUS…it’s machine washable! :)

 I love that this basket takes on the shape and look of a traditional Easter basket with a handle.